-A3.
 Fujitsu

-- 47. As to paragraph 20, Post Office has provided to the Claimants a copy of its contract with Fujitsu ("the Fujitsu Contract").
+- 35. As to paragraph 20, Post Office has provided to the Claimants a copy of its contract with Fujitsu dated 31 March 2016 ("the 2016 Fujitsu Contract").
 The Claimants have not identified any reasons for thinking that any other agreements between Post Office and Fujitsu are required for them properly to plead their generic claims.
-Nor have the Claimants identified any respects in which the redactions to the Fujitsu Contract have prejudiced their ability to plead their case on the relationship between Post Office and Fujitsu.
+Nor have the Claimants identified any respects in which the redactions to the 2016 Fujitsu Contract have prejudiced their ability to plead their case on the relationship between Post Office and Fujitsu.
 The redactions were made in order to preserve commercially sensitive information and/or because the redacted content was irrelevant to the issues in this case.
-Save as aforesaid, paragraph 20 is admitted. - 48.
-As to paragraph 21: - (1) Depending on the specific branch and time in question, the telecommunication line from the branch to the internet may have been provided by Fujitsu or by the Subpostmaster.
-Save for this point of clarification, paragraph 21.1 is admitted. - (2) Fujitsu was only responsible for the Post Office side of the interface between central data centres and clients.
-Further, some client equipment in branches transmitted data directly to those clients without that data going through Horizon or other systems for which Fujitsu was responsible.
-Save as aforesaid, paragraph 21.2 is admitted. - (3) Paragraph 21.3 bundles together several different concepts and uses language that is open to different meanings.
-However: - (a) Fujitsu's role included identifying and remedying coding errors and bugs in Horizon as pleaded in paragraph [XX] above.
+Save as aforesaid, paragraph 20 is admitted. - 36.
+As to paragraph 21: [TO BE REVISITED ONCE WE HAVE RECEIVED THE WRITTEN COMMENTS PROMISED BY FUJITSU] - (1) Paragraph 21.1 is admitted.
+[SHOULD WE MAKE IT CLEAR THAT UNTIL THE INTRODUCTION OF HORIZON ONLINE, THE TELEPHONE LINES (AND THE INTERNET SERVICE?)
+BETWEEN AGENCY/FRANCHISE BRANCHES ON THE ONE HAND AND THE DATA CENTRE ON THE OTHER WERE PROVIDED BY POSTMASTERS AND FRANCHISES?] - (2) Paragraph 21.2 is admitted.
+[SHOULD WE MAKE IT CLEAR (IF IT IS THE CASE) THAT FUJITSU ALSO PROVIDED A DATA TRANSFER SERVICE DIRECTLY BETWEEN POST OFFICE BRANCHES AND POST OFFICE CLIENTS?] - (3) As to paragraph 21.3, Fujitsu's role includes identifying and remedying coding errors and bugs in Horizon as pleaded in paragraph [XX] above.
+However, it is not its role to change the transaction or accounting data on Horizon or to identify and remedy coding errors in bugs in a manner that adversely affects such data.
+[TO DISCUSS DID IT SOMETIMES CHANGE TRANSACTION DATA, E.G. BY SENDING BALANCING TRANSACTIONS OR USING PRIVILEGED ACCESS RIGHTS OR EVEN SENDING TCs OR TAS?].

-- (b) To the extent that the phrase "correct apparent discrepancies in the data" is meant to mean that Fujitsu implemented fixes that edited or deleted specific items of transaction data, that is denied. - (c) It is denied that Fujitsu has implemented fixes that have affected the reliability of accounting balances, statements or reports. - (d) Save as aforesaid, if Post Office understands it correctly, the general thrust of paragraph 21.3 is denied. - (4) As to paragraph 21.4, it is admitted that until 2014 Fujitsu provided a telephone advice service to Post Office in relation to technical problems with the Horizon system or equipment.
-This service was used by Post Office staff (such as staff working on the Helpline referred to in paragraph [XX] below), but sometimes Fujitsu staff would have direct contact with third parties such as Subpostmasters in order to obtain a better understanding of the problem on which it was asked to advise.
-From 17 June 2014, this service was provided by Atos.
+(4) As to paragraph 21.4, it is admitted that until 17 June 2014 Fujitsu provided a telephone advice service to Post Office in relation to technical problems with the Horizon system or equipment.
+This service was mainly used by Post Office staff (such as staff working on the Helpline referred to in paragraph [XX] below), but sometimes Fujitsu staff would have direct contact with third parties such as Subpostmasters in order to obtain a better understanding of the problem on which it was asked to advise [CORRECT SUMMARY?].
+However, from 17 June 2014, this telephone advice service was provided by [INSERT FULL NAME OF ATOS].